|The importance of setting the right price|

 And don't forget that how you offer the transaction can also effect the price.
 This refers to negotiability.
 Insisting on a full cash deal up front may seriously limit your market, and you may need to offer an alternative lower price for a buyer who can provide a full cash payment.
 If you can structure a creative deal that allows for some element of self funding, then you should be able to request a higher price.

-Need FURTHER HELP and PROFESSIONAL ASSSISTANCE ?
+Need FURTHER HELP and/or PROFESSIONAL ASSSISTANCE ?